propgmachine/for-of-4-lyfe/README.md

 ### Introduction

-This will be an exercise in using function expressions and `for of` loops.
+This will be an exercise in using `for of` loops.

 Most times you iterate through an array, you don't need the index you're currently on, so `for of` loops are the simpler and nicer-looking choice.